lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Quast_instructions.md

 **NOTE** Quast will produce a html report file `report.html` that you can open in your browser.

 ####Using Quast *without* a reference genome
+Note that the `--scaffold` option is not used here for simplification

 ```
 quast.py -T 2 \